What is Quad Rugby?

 Who is a Quad Rugby Athlete?

-affects both their arms and legs.
+affect both their arms and legs.
 Most players have spinal cord injuries with full or partial

 paralysis of the legs and partial paralysis of the arms.
 Other disability groups who play include cerebral palsy, muscular dystrophy, amputations, polio, and other neurological conditions.